 There’s no definitive number for what constitutes large.
 But if you find that your living room is taking up most of your floor space and can’t help but notice how many rooms it feels like you live in, then it might be time to take action.
 The first step is lighting.
 In large rooms, overhead lights are not typically flattering so they might work in smaller spaces.

-Instead, opt for recessed lighting or track lighting; both look wonderful with all types of décor, and both provide more targeted illumination than overhead lighting.
-You also want to avoid directional light fixtures; they cast one-directional light, making it hard to see who is approaching from behind.
-Rather go for lights with a dimmer switch—this will allow you full control over brightness levels throughout your space.
-Also, consider adding ambient lighting such as table lamps and floor lamps to complement other lighting fixtures already present in your home.
+Instead, opt for recessed lighting or track lighting both look wonderful with all types of décor.
+And both provide more targeted illumination than overhead lighting.
+You also want to avoid directional light fixtures they cast one-directional light making.
+It hard to see who is approaching from behind.
+Rather go for lights with a dimmer switch this will allow you full control over brightness levels throughout your space.
+Also, consider adding ambient lighting such as table lamps and floor lamps.
+To complement other lighting fixtures already present in your home.

 Lighting For Smaller Living Rooms

 The first step in lighting any room is choosing light fixtures that make sense for your living space.
-Recessed lighting and pendant lamps can be very effective when strategically placed.
+Recessed brilliance and pendant lamps can be very effective when strategically placed.
 You can also buy special long-lasting, energy-efficient bulbs specifically designed for use in small spaces.